daboe01/Clinical/README.md

 /Applications/Postgres.app/Contents/Versions/9.3/bin/createuser postgres -s
 /Applications/Postgres.app/Contents/Versions/9.3/bin/createuser root -s
 cat sql_template.sql | /Applications/Postgres.app/Contents/Versions/9.3/bin/psql aug_clinical
+#
+# we need a current TeX distribution such as <https://tug.org/mactex/>
-# we need quite a bunch of non-core perl modules
+# perl is already installed on linux and mac but we need quite a bunch of non-core perl modules
 sudo perl -MCPAN -e 'install ($_) for qw/Mojolicious Mojolicious::Plugin::Database Mojolicious::Plugin::RenderFile SQL::Abstract::More Apache::Session::File JSON::XS Spreadsheet::WriteExcel Spreadsheet::ParseExcel Business::IBAN DBD::Pg/'
 # now you can either call morbo backend.pl (testing server)
 # or launch hypnotoad backend.pl during system boot
 # locate your favourite web browser to http://localhost:3000/Frontend/index.html
 # (you may change the port either in backend.pl or from the command line)
 # the username is pi with no password
-# (passwords are not enforced until you provide an ldap server in backend.pl)
+# (passwords are not enforced unless you modify the helper LDAPChallenge with backend.pl appropriately)
 ```

 LICENCE